pingcap/tiunimanager/config/example/README.md

+# Warning

-This is ONLY a example and you MUST NEVER use this files in production!!!
+The certificate files under this directory is ONLY an example and you MUST NEVER use these files in production!!!